 Anna Hare, MD

-We're excited to announce the addition of Dr. Anna Hare to our clinic.
-Dr. Hare will be joining our practice to assist Dr. Rich, Dr. Moore, and Amy Simpson, PA-C with expanding our patient base as well as helping with several of our clinical trials.
-Dr. Hare attended college and graduate school studying Earth Systems and Human Biology at Stanford University, where she played Division 1 Soccer and, later, Ultimate Frisbee.
+Dr. Hare joined our practice in 2018 to assist Dr. Rich, Dr. Moore, and Amy Simpson, PA-C with expanding our patient base as well as helping with several of our clinical trials.
+Dr. Hare attended college at Stanford University where she studied Earth Systems and Human Biology.
+At Stanford, she also played Division 1 Soccer and, later, Ultimate Frisbee.
 She attended medical school at Emory University School of Medicine in Atlanta, Georgia.
-She completed her internship in internal medicine at Providence Portland Medical Center and finished her 3 year Dermatology Residency at OHSU this past June.
+She completed her internship in internal medicine at Providence Portland Medical Center and finished her 3-year Dermatology Residency at OHSU in June of 2018.
 Prior to medical school, Dr. Hare worked as a medical assistant with Dr. Rich, at an environmental non-profit in Washington D.C, and on HIV research in Boston at Brigham and Women's Hospital, an interest that she continued in medical school working in Durban, South Africa at McCord Hospital.
 In her free time, Anna enjoys gardening, traveling, and being active outdoors.
 Depending on the season, you may find her skiing, biking, kiteboarding or hiking with her rescue dog, Rue.

 Amy Simpson, PA-C